 The iMac isn’t a laptop, but it is portable and all in one unit.
 I like using it for music production as well as many other things I use it for.
 Photoshop, pro tools, video editing.
 So, that is my favorite pic.
 My second runner-up is the MacBook, without a doubt this is my favorite.

-Having a solid state hard drive has made a big impact on the reduction of overall power.
+Having a solid-state hard drive has made a significant impact on the reduction of overall power.
 Also note, it gives off less heat too!
-This technology is 22 times faster than the typical hard drives.
+This technology is 22 times faster than the typical hard drive.
 FAST FAST FAST!
-I like that there is not bog time in-between takes.
+I like that there are no bog time in-between takes.

 Thunderbolt ports deliver up to 20Gbps of bandwidth per device that is plugged into it.
 It moves data 4x faster than a USB transfer.
 In other words, if you’re uploading or transferring to an external hard drive, it’s going to be fast!